Current Time in Rosh Ha‘Ayin, Israel

 What is the time difference between Rosh Ha‘Ayin and New York?

-In standard time, Rosh Ha‘Ayin, Israel is 7 hours ahead of New York.
-So when it is 9:00 AM in Rosh Ha‘Ayin, Israel, it is 2:00 AM in New York.
+In January, Rosh Ha‘Ayin is 7 hours ahead of New York, and in July it is also 7 hours ahead of New York.
+That means when it is 9:00 AM in Rosh Ha‘Ayin, it is 2:00 AM in New York in both seasons, so morning meetings in Israel usually fall outside normal US East Coast business hours.

 What currency does Rosh Ha‘Ayin use?